httpwg/http-extensions/draft-ietf-httpbis-replay.md

 Conceptually, early data is concatenated with other application data to form a single stream.
-This can mean that requests are entirely contained within early data, or only part of a request is early.
+This can mean that requests are entirely contained within early data or that only part of a request is early.
 In a multiplexed protocol, like HTTP/2 {{?RFC7540}} or HTTP/QUIC {{?HQ}}, multiple requests might be partially delivered in early data.